-There is nothing more exciting for Great Lakes sailors than looking forward to endless summer days spent on the magnificent waters of Lake Huron or any of the other marvelous lakes.
+There is nothing more exciting for Great Lakes sailors than looking forward to endless summer days spent on Lake Huron’s magnificent waters or any of the other marvelous lakes.
 For generations, Michiganders have enjoyed the rugged shores and clear waters of northern Michigan and the upper lakes.
-Each year as the spring approaches, sailors start prepping your sailboat to be ready for the seasonal first-day sail of the summer.
+Each year as the spring approaches, sailors start prepping with sailboat maintenance to be ready for the summer’s seasonal first-day sail.

 A sailboat is a big investment, financially and in the time it takes to enjoy the sport.
 With proper preparation and maintenance, your boat will last you through years of sailing with minimal issues.
 When you keep your boat in excellent condition it is more likely to take you safely through rough waters and maintain the best performance.

 Having your own sailboat is a bit of an extravagance but, it is also a lot of work.
 Even if you are able to safely store your boat indoors during the long Michigan winter, there is still a long list of preseason chores to tend to before you can launch your sailboat for the season.

 You may need to do repairs, repaint, or repair your canvas with Far East Sails’ help.
 It’s important to review your list and get working on your boat maintenance early in the spring, so you are ready to hit the waves when the sailing season arrives.